UMR-CNRM/vortex/CONTRIBUTING.md

 ### Writing in Markdown

-Most of the writing that you'll do will be in [Markdown][markdown].
+Most of the writing that you'll do will be in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
 For example, you could write words as **bold** (`**bold**`), or in _italics_ (`_italics_`), or as a [link][rick-roll] (`[link](https://youtu.be/dQw4w9WgXcQ)`) to another webpage.